dzenanr/dzenanr.github.com/_posts/2013-01-22-membership-web-components.md

 {% endhighlight %}

-The member-update-by-admin component, instantiated in Code 5, uses two new components, member-add and member-find-change-delete in addition to the already used member-list component (Code 14).
+The x-member-update-by-admin component, instantiated in Code 5, uses two new components, x-member-add and x-member-find-change-delete in addition to the already used x-member-list component (Code 14).

-**Code 14**: member-update-by-admin component.
+**Code 14**: x-member-update-by-admin component.

 {% highlight html %}